zain100000/BookHeaven/book_heaven_backend/Readme.md

 - **User Management**:

   - User registration, login, and authentication.
-  - Role-based access control: `patient`, `doctor`, and `superadmin`.
+  - Role-based access control: `user` and `superadmin`.
-  - Profile management for patients and doctors.
+  - Profile management for users and superadmins.

-- **Doctor Management:**:
+- **Book Management:**:

-  - Add, update, delete, and view doctor profiles.
+  - Add, update, delete, and view book listings.
-  - Associate doctors with specialties and availability schedules.
-  - Average ratings calculated from patient reviews.
-  - Categorize doctors by medical specialties (e.g., Cardiology, Dermatology, Neurology).
+  - Categorize books by genres, authors, and publishers.
+  - Upload book covers and related documents using Cloudinary.
+  - Track inventory and stock levels.

-- **Appointments:**:
+- **Order Management:**:

-  - Patients can book, reschedule, or cancel appointments.
-  - Doctors can manage their appointment schedules.
+  - Customers can place, track, and manage their orders.
+  - Admins can process orders, update statuses, and manage transactions.
+  - Integration with payment gateways (not funtional for now).

 - **Reviews & Ratings:**:

-  - Patients can leave ratings and comments for doctors.
+  - Customers can leave ratings and reviews for books.

-- **Role Based Accessed Control(RBAC):**:

-  - Only superadmins will be able to manage.
+  - Aggregate ratings displayed on book listings.

+- **Super Admin Panel:**:

+  - Manage all users, books, and transactions.
+  - Oversee inventory and stock levels.

+- **Customer(User) Panel:**:

+  - Browse and search books by title and authors.
+  - Purchase books and track order history.
+  - Purchased books will be added to the user Library and also can be    delivered based on user preference.
+  - Leave reviews and ratings for purchased books.

 ---

+## Technologies Used

+**Backend**: Node.js, Express

+**Database**: MongoDB

+**Authentication**: JWT (JSON Web Tokens)

+**File Storage**: Cloudinary (for images and documents)

+**Security**: Role-Based Access Control (RBAC), input validation, and sanitization